-The clothes industry produces a number of environmental impacts.
+The fashion industry produces a number of environmental impacts.
 To reduce this, you could purchase clothes mindfully, repurpose old clothes into rags, or buy second-hand clothes.

 Have a vegetarian meal once a week.
 Plan meals and groceries to reduce food waste.
 The UN suggests eating a sustainably-reared or alternative burger or steak rather than an intensively-farmed mass-producsed version now and then.